furyuri/furyuri.github.io/about.md

 title: Who in the world is Uri Frazier?
 menu_title: About
 permalink: /about/
 description: 'Learn a little about me, Uriel (Uri) Frazier.
-Artist, Dev, Dad, Octopus...?'
+Artist, Dancer, Dev, Dad, Octopus lover...'
 redirect_from:
   - /about.html
 ---